Particular/ServicePulse/Container-README.md

 The latest release within a minor version will be tagged with `{major}.{minor}` on images pushed to Docker Hub.
 This allows users to target the latest patch within a specific minor version.

-## Built With
+## Image architecture

-This image is built from the stable Alpine version of the [nginx official Docker image](https://hub.docker.com/_/nginx/).
+This image is a multi-arch image based on the `mcr.microsoft.com/dotnet/aspnet:8.0-noble-chiseled-composite` base image supporting `linux/arm64` and `linux/amd64`.

 ## Contributing